Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Numerical studies

-The choice of the weight function $g(x)$ is the same as in Study 1.
-The empirical sizes and powers are presented in Tables 4-6.
-We can see that our test $CvM_n^d$ for the directional alternatives can maintain the significant level very well and almost have power one for all models and dimension cases.
-While the corresponding martingale transformation-based test $TCvM_n^d$ usually loses power in most cases.
-When considering them as nonparametric alternatives, all the tests can very well maintain the nominal level.
-For the model $H_{22}$, the empirical powers of our tests $CvM_n, TCvM_n$, and $PCvM_n$ grow very quickly, and $CvM_n$ has better power performances than the other two.
-However, $PCvM_n$ performs much better than $CvM_n$ and $TCvM_n$ for model $H_{21}$.
-This may be due to the inaccurate estimation of the unknown regression function under the nonparametric alternative for our tests when the coefficient $a$ is too small.
-For a more complicated model $H_{23}$, our tests $CvM_n, TCvM_n$ have much more high empirical powers than $PCvM_n$ and $T_n^{ZH}$ in all cases.
-Note that $H_{23}$ is a regression model with no dimension reduction structure when $p=10$.
-This may suggest that even though sufficient dimension reduction methods are used to choose the weight function, they can still be applied to check the adequacy of regression models without dimension reduction structure.
+The choices for the weight function $g(x)$ and the bandwidth $h$ are the same as in Study 1.
+We can observe that all tests can maintain the nominal level in most cases.
+For the model $H_{22}$, the empirical powers of $CvM_n, TCvM_n$, and $PCvM_n$ grow very quickly, and $CvM_n$ has better power performances than the other two.
+However, the test $PCvM_n$ performs much better than $CvM_n$ and $TCvM_n$ for model $H_{21}$.
+This may be due to the inaccurate estimation of the unknown regression function under the alternatives for our tests when the coefficient $a$ is too small.
+For a more complicated model $H_{23}$, our tests $CvM_n, TCvM_n$, and $dCov_n$ have much higher empirical powers than $PCvM_n$ and $T_n^{ZH}$ in all cases.
+It is worth noting that $H_{23}$ is a regression model with no dimension reduction structure when $p=10$.
+This may suggest that, even though sufficient dimension reduction methods are used to choose the weight function, they can still be applied to check the adequacy of regression models without dimension reduction structure.
+Another interesting result is that $dCov_n$ generally exhibits much higher empirical powers in cases with correlated components of covariates compared to uncorrelated cases.

+It is noteworthy to describe the computational complexity when applying the test $CvM_n$ based the process $\hat{U}_n(t)$ and the test $TCvM_n$ based on the martingale-transformed process $\hat{T}_n \hat{U}_n(t)$.
+Here, we present the computational times from Study $H_{11}$ for illustration.
+These records are collected by running the tests in R with a Dell Precision 3530 Mobile Workstation with parallel computation.
+Table 6 records the time costs for 1000 replications in Study $H_{11}$ and 500 bootstrap sample.
+It is evident that the bootstrap-based test $CvM_n$ costs much more running time, while the test $TCvM_n$ based on the transformed process $\hat{T}_n \hat{U}_n(t)$ provides computational simplicity at the cost of power loss.